Skip to main content

 • Power: 320 watts

-The Hurom H310A Slow Juicer is a solution for people who want to enjoy freshly pressed juice at home without dealing with a noisy machine or a huge mess to clean up.
+The Hurom H310A Slow Juicer is the best juicer we've tested.
+It's a great solution for people who want to enjoy freshly pressed juice at home without dealing with a noisy machine or a huge mess to clean up.
 It’s a high quality juicer in a small package, which slow-presses ingredients allowing for the natural taste and nutrition to remain intact.
 No heat is used, so the nutritional composition of the juice is not at risk of degrading.

 This juicer aced all of our tests with a high yield of juice, easy-to-clean parts, and its ability to handle every ingredient we put in it.
 It's also extremely quiet while working, and takes up very little room on the counter.
 We liked that this juicer dispenses its waste as it works, making the clean-up process even easier.